Twilight Time (home video label): Release approach

 Due to the declining home video market for older and little-known films, most major film studios have opted to stop releasing those titles via conventional retail methods.
-Instead, studios like Warner Bros., Universal Studios, Sony Pictures, and MGM have adopted a manufacture-on-demand (MOD) policy.
+Instead, studios like Warner Bros., Universal Pictures, Sony Pictures, and MGM have adopted a manufacture-on-demand (MOD) policy.
 Such titles are sometimes released on DVD-R recordable media, otherwise known as burn-on-demand (BOD); the two terms are not synonymous.
 MOD releases are designed to minimise costs, so often use existing transfers without any restoration or remastering, or extra features.

 All Twilight Time titles are factory pressed DVDs and/or Blu-rays from a restored transfer.
 All titles are limited editions with only 3,000 units of each format created and are not repressed once sold out.
 As they are geared toward music aficionados, all feature an isolated music score.
 Additionally, all releases include an 8-page booklet on the film, with original essays, film stills and poster art.
 Other extras will be made available whenever possible.